losker123/curriculumVitae/cv.md

 / [Vk](https://vk.com/losker1)

 # About me
-I am a second-year student at the Faculty of Computer Science and live in Belarus.
-My main area of interest is related to software development, especially using the C# programming language and the WinUI3 framework.
+I am currently a second-year student at the Faculty of Computer Science in Belarus.
+At this stage of my education, I am drawn towards the field of software development, with a particular interest in utilizing the C# programming language and the WinUI3 framework.
+While I have yet to gain practical work experience or participate in an internship, I am dedicated to participating in various projects to accumulate valuable hands-on experience.

-Despite the fact that I do not have any work experience or internship yet, I am actively engaged in various projects in order to accumulate sufficient experience.
+Alongside my focus on specific technologies and tools, I am also committed to enhancing my logical thinking and problem-solving abilities.
+I actively involve myself in solving a variety of tasks, as this approach aids in the development of my analytical and solution-oriented skills.

-However, in addition to specific technologies and tools, I also focus on developing my logical thinking and problem solving skills.
-I am actively engaged in solving various tasks, which helps me develop analytical and problem-oriented skills.
+Although I am currently inclined towards software development, I haven't fully decided on the specific direction I wish to pursue within the field.
+As I continue my studies and gain more exposure to different aspects of computer science, I am keeping an open mind and exploring various possibilities to determine my true passion and specialization.

 ## My stack of technologies
  - C#